redhat-et/whisper-self-hosted-llm/whisper-model-service/README.md

 * Clones the [Whisper](https://github.com/ggerganov/whisper.cpp.git) repo
 * Runs the whisper.cpp service (service to serve the Whisper model locally written in C++)

+You can see the entire Containerfile defined [here](https://github.com/redhat-et/whisper-self-hosted-llm/blob/main/whisper-model-service/Containerfile).

 To build this Containerfile, you will need to run (from this directory):

 ```bash